-Frostbite is a kind of injury that can freeze the skin and underlying tissues and usually occurs on exposed skin in cold weather.
-The risk of frostbite can develop when the temperature drops to below 32°F (0°C) but the risk increases as the temperature falls even further.
-With a wind chill of -16.6°F (-27°C), the risk of frostbite may occur in less than 30 minutes.
+Frostbite is a kind of injury that can seriously damage the skin and underlying tissues and usually occurs on exposed skin in extremely cold weather.
+The risk of frostbite can develop when the temperature drops to below 32°F (0°C) but the risk increases as the temperature falls even further and frostbite may occur in less than 30 minutes at 0ºF.

 The signs of frostbite are the same for both humans and dogs, but it might be a little more difficult to detect on your dog.

 If your dog has been outside in frigid weather, particularly for a long time, and demonstrates any signs of frostbite, call your vet for advice and be prepared to take your dog into the clinic.
 However, if you notice blackened areas of skin, this is the final stage of frostbite as the tissue is dying, and you should seek help for your dog immediately.

 The signs of frostbite might not actually appear until a few days after the event.
 Particularly if the frostbitten area is small and not on the dog’s paws, as a dog will limp if her paws have been affected.